Omlomate/Student-Enrollment-Form/README.md

 ## Other Information
 - Ensure you have a valid JsonPowerDB connection token to interact with the database.
-- This project uses AJAX for seamless communication with JsonPowerDB.
+- This project uses AJAX for seamless communication with JsonPowerDB